 Despite freezing temperatures, NYFW pressed on as it always does with a sartorial feast for the eyes.
 And the fashion set used the weather as an excuse to layer on more moments for us to be inspired by.
 From a color-filled breakthrough moment at Area and quintessential minimalism at Helmut Lang to a litany of street style for us to gain inspiration from, we’ve gathered the top highlights from a jam-packed week.

 SHOP NEW YORK FASHION WEEK

 Area delivered a sophisticated, genre-bending take on their playful, crystal-embellished signatures.
 It was one of the most joyful collections to witness sauntering down the runway, which was a huge Wall Street lobby.
 “At Area, the energy emanating from the models and clothes was palpable,” says Barneys Fashion Director Marina Larroudé.
 “Like the NYC streets of ’90s nightlife.”

 COLORFUL LUXURY AT SIES MARJAN

-Models walked down a runway of 3 million (yes, you read correctly) tiny, multicolored Swarovski crystals creating a kaleidoscopic feast for the eyes.
-The collection itself riffed on many of the elements we’ve come to love from Sies Marjan: color, relaxed tailoring, but in new ways that continue to evolve the brand.
+Models walked down a runway of 3 million (yes, you read correctly) tiny, multicolored Swarovski crystals, creating a kaleidoscopic feast for the eyes.
+The collection itself riffed on many of the elements we’ve come to love from Sies Marjan: color and relaxed tailoring, but in new ways that continue to evolve the brand.